PatrickAIlab/PatrickAIlab.github.io/updates/index.md

 # <i class="fas fa-tools"></i>Updates

 This page includes news in which AI Design Lab was featured.
+Thank you following us

 <!-- section break -->